ghostfreeman/volcanolairwebsigh/content/policy/discord-code-of-conduct.md

 # Attribution

-This COC was adopted from the [Rands Leadership Slack COC](https://github.com/randsleadershipslack/documents-and-resources/blob/master/code-of-conduct.md), [NashGameDev Code of Conduct](https://nashgame.dev/codeofconduct/), and the [/r/Signalis Discord](https://discord.gg/signalis).
+This COC was adopted from the [Rands Leadership Slack COC](https://github.com/randsleadershipslack/documents-and-resources/blob/master/code-of-conduct.md), [NashGameDev Code of Conduct](https://nashgame.dev/codeofconduct/), and the [/r/Signalis Discord](https://discord.gg/signalis) code of conduct.

+# License

+This Code of Conduct is licensed under the same [Creative Commons Attribution 3.0 Unported](https://creativecommons.org/licenses/by/3.0/) license as the NashGameDev Code of Conduct, and may be used and adjusted for your own purposes under said license.